 They are a great site if you are trying to get rid of items of multiple media types.
 Decluttr.com buys back books, DVDs, and CDs, and although sometimes they offer a meager price, occasionally the price is very competitive.

 Powells.com is by far the best-paying of all the sites.
 Unfortunately, it also accepts the fewest books.
 You do have to reach a minimum amount before they are willing to buy back your books, but since they do pay more than other sites, it is not difficult to reach that minimum if you have multiple books to sell back.

-Sellbackyourbook.com sometimes only pays a penny for good books, but my goal is to get rid of books, not to make money.
-So sometimes, if I felt that I would be hard-pressed to get rid of a book otherwise, I accept the penny sale.
+Sellbackyourbook.com sometimes only pays a penny for good books, but my goal is to get rid of books, not make money.
+Sometimes, if I felt that I would be hard-pressed to get rid of a book, I would accept the penny sale.
 Then again, I have made the most money from this site, as some of the books sell for a significant amount, and they accept most books.

-Bookscouter.com connects you to so many bookselling sites and tells you how much they are willing to repurchase your books for.
+Bookscouter.com connects you to many bookselling sites and tells you how much they are willing to repurchase your books.
 Two of the places that I had the best luck with through this site were Powells.com and sellbackyourbook.com.
 They also took back some of my CDs and DVDs as well.

 © 2019 Angela Michelle Schultz

 Angela Michelle Schultz (author) from United States on March 09, 2020: